AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

 #### Demo

-The Demo program was able to work with the OpenARK dataset, however after intensive testing and adjustment of the multiple parameters we were not able to positive and relevant results.
+The Demo program was able to work with the OpenARK dataset, however after intensive testing and adjustment of the multiple parameters we were not able to get positive and relevant results.
 Even with simple poses, that are handled effortlesly by the Live-Demo, the Demo program struggled to identify the human in the image and match the SMPL-model with it.
 Results from the Demo are shown below.

 ![Demo1](./images/screenshot_demo1.png)